kovidgoyal/calibre/manual/faq.rst

 When you send a book to the reader, calibre will add the book to collections based on the metadata for that book.
 By default, collections are created from tags and series.
-You can control what metadata is used by going to :guilabel:`Preferences->Plugins->Device Interface plugins` and customizing the SONY device interface plugin.
+You can control what metadata is used by going to :guilabel:`Preferences->Advanced->Plugins->Device Interface plugins` and customizing the SONY device interface plugin.
 If you remove all values, calibre will not add the book to any collection.

 Collection management is largely controlled by the 'Metadata management' option found at